VFPX/ThorNews/NewsItems/Item_53.md

 * using the access key for an item (the underlined character)
 * or navigating to the item and pressing [Enter]

-*Note: The Ctrl key can also be used, except it does not work for the middle option (using the access key).*

 The context menu contains items that relate specifically to the selected tool.
 While all of these features are available elsewhere in Thor, they are concentrated here to make them all visible and readily accessible in a single place.

 Here's a sample context menu.
 Note that some of the items shown here might not appear, depending on the tool selected.